MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/README.md

 - Students are required to ensure the voice of a program
 - Voice is a difficult concept to teach but AI enables the difficult to become possible

+Beliefs about students and learning
+- example, exemplar, concept, misconception, fluency
+- modalities: rare pure-sense of words, applied sense of word-definition, translation to words from (logic, images, embodies, etc. )

 ---

 # Static Programs - Vocabulary